More fun and exciting mortgage Q&A: “What does a mortgage payment consist of?”

 If you aren’t subject to impounds, you must pay taxes and insurance directly to the tax office/insurer, and the mortgage payment each month will consist of only principal and interest.

-This can be a plus on a monthly basis, but make sure you stash enough cash to pay for taxes and insurance when they are due.
+This can be a relief on a monthly basis, but make sure you stash enough cash to pay for taxes and insurance when they are due.
+I’ve had friends who forgot they were on the hook for a big property tax bill, and didn’t save accordingly.

 And the mortgage payment on an interest-only loan consists of just interest, taxes, and insurance, meaning you can only build equity in your home if the property value appreciates.